 During the summer, window boxes look beautiful filled with flowers and vines, or even ornamental grasses.
 There are so many choices at the nursery in the spring that it can be hard to decide!
-Last year I went with cascading pink petunias that looked great all summer long.
-Window boxes can also look great during the winter.
-I like to fill mine with mixed evergreen branches and strings of solar lights.
-(Thanks for letting me chop branches off your trees mom!)
+One year I went with cascading pink petunias that looked great all summer long.
+They can also look great during the winter – I like to fill mine with mixed evergreen branches and strings of solar lights.

 This post contains affiliate links, which means I make a small commission at no extra cost to you.

 The finished window box pictured here is 52” long.
 I decided to make the window box extend 2” longer than the window on each side.

 For durability, I chose to use pressure-treated wood.
 Because of the chemicals used to treat the wood, these window boxes are not suitable for edible plants or herbs.
 To avoid this issue you can use rot-resistant cedar wood, although it’s a lot more expensive.

 Supplies Needed (to make 52″ long window box):

 -Two 1″x4″s (10′ long each), pressure treated

 -1″x2″ (around 3′ long to make braces, or any scrap wood you already have)